KaraC28/Upside-Downimal/README.md

 # About
 Upside Downimal is a two player web application created as a fun final semester project for Pace University's Mobile Web Development course.
 One player draws on the canvas based a generated JSON image.
-The goal is to draw the animal upside to the best of their ability while the other player gives a point or not based on accuracy. https://upside-downimal-a2373.web.app/home
+The goal is to draw the animal upside down to the best of their ability while the other player gives a point or not based on accuracy under a 30 second timer. https://upside-downimal-a2373.web.app/home

 # General Info